-You don’t babysit it.
+You don’t babysit this recipe.
 You just pre-cook the meat and toss everything in.
-You can even do that a month ahead of time and freeze it if you want.
+AND, You can even do that a month ahead of time and freeze it if you want.

-- 1 pound macaroni uncooked (BUT it IS better if you cooked it a couple minutes)
+- 1 pound macaroni uncooked BUT it IS better if you cooked it a couple of minutes

 - 3 cups milk